Jersey Community Hospital Ratings & Violations

-The Jersey community Hospital emergency department compared to all others in the United States ranks in the 50th percentile and lower.
-Currently, the emergency department admitted patient flow – a measurement of how efficient the facility treats sicker patients ranks in the 15 th percentile, placing it near the bottom of all hospitals and medical centers nationwide.
-In addition, the discharge patient flow (45 th percentile) measuring how efficiently the facility provides treatment to less sick patients that will discharged and the incoming patient flow (49th percentile) measuring the efficiency were patients our first scene and evaluated for treatment are worse than half the medical facilities in the United States.
+The Jersey Community Hospital emergency department compared to all others in the United States ranks in the 50th percentile and lower.
+Currently, the emergency department admitted patient flow – a measurement of how efficient the facility treats sicker patients ranks in the 15th percentile, placing it near the bottom of all hospitals and medical centers nationwide.
+In addition, the discharge patient flow (45th percentile) measuring how efficiently the facility provides treatment to less sick patients that will be discharged and the incoming patient flow (49th percentile) measuring the efficiency were patients our first scene and evaluated for treatment are worse than half the medical facilities in the United States.

-Jersey Community Hospital maintains one specific state designation that include:
+Jersey Community Hospital maintains one specific state designation that includes: